Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

       carrying unauthorized items;
     - Taking the exam papers out or receiving the answers from outside into the exam room.
-Students who are suspended from the exam will receive zero (0) for that subject\'s exam and must leave the exam room immediately after the suspension decision is made.
+Students who are suspended from the exam will receive zero (0) for that subject's exam and must leave the exam room immediately after the suspension decision is made.
 The invigilator will record the above disciplinary actions, collect the evidence and clearly state the disciplinary action.